API Security | Jun 9, 2025 | 8 min read

 Deploy API gateways to manage and monitor API traffic effectively.
 These gateways can enforce authentication, rate limiting, and logging, providing visibility into API usage patterns.
 Monitoring tools can detect anomalies and unauthorized access attempts, enabling prompt responses to potential threats.

-Leverage tools that automatically discover and document APIs within your infrastructure.
-These tools can identify undocumented APIs, ensuring they are brought under proper management and security protocols.
-Automated documentation also facilitates easier maintenance and auditing of APIs.
+Leverage tools like Treblle, which automatically discover and document APIs within your infrastructure.
+Treblle helps identify undocumented APIs, ensuring they’re brought under proper management and aligned with security protocols.
+Automated documentation also streamlines maintenance and simplifies auditing.
+You can explore some of the top API documentation tools to see how solutions like Treblle compare.

 Schedule periodic security assessments to evaluate the integrity of your API ecosystem.
 Penetration testing can uncover hidden vulnerabilities, including those in shadow APIs, allowing for timely remediation.
 Regular audits ensure compliance with security standards and help maintain a robust security posture.